pressody/pressody-records/docs/settings.md

 The "Vendor" field allows this to be changed; a value of `mypremiumcode` would mean the `require` package name would be like `mypremiumcode/genesis`.

-## Github OAuth Token
+## GitHub OAuth Token

-Github has a rate limit of 60 requests/hour on their API for requests not using an OAuth Token.
+GitHub has a rate limit of 60 requests/hour on their API for requests not using an OAuth Token.

-Since most packages on Packagist.org have their source on Github, and you may be using actual Github repos as sources, you should definitely generate a token and save it here.
+Since most packages on Packagist.org have their source on GitHub, and you may be using actual GitHub repos as sources, you should definitely generate a token and save it here.

 ## Access